sdc-china/IDA-doc/_posts/2018-03-06-test-write-js-command.md

    ![][test_js_command_logic]

 5. Add your javascript command in your test case.
+If you have configured the list of possible values of the parameter, you can select from the parameter dropdown list.

    ![][test_add_js_command]